 The NH SEC issued an order stating that the Northern Pass application is complete on December 18, 2015 and has up to 12 months thereafter to act on it.
-This process is adjudicative, with hearings in which the Committee will consider testimony from expert and other witnesses offered by the applicant, counsel for the public, and intervenors.
+During this adjudicative process the Committee will consider testimony from expert and other witnesses offered by the applicant, counsel for the public, and intervenors.

 The federal review process continues while the state process proceeds.
 We anticipate that the Department of Energy (DOE) will issue a final Environmental Impact Statement (EIS) in 2016, and a Record of Decision and Presidential Permit for the project in late 2016 following the completion of the state siting process.